skupperproject/skupper-example-ansible/README.md

-The second task is performed against the west inventory host only and it generates an AccessGrant named `west`, returning its respective AccessToken, which is registered to the hostvariable `accesstoken`.
+The second task is performed against the west inventory host only and it generates an AccessGrant named `west`, returning its respective AccessToken, which is registered to the host variable `accesstoken`.
 This task uses the `skupper.v2.token` module for that, see the [Token module documentation][token-doc].

-The last task is to link the east site to the west, using the `skupper.v2.resource` module again, and apply the AccessToken registered into the west host variables as `accesstoken.token`.
+The last task is to link the east site to the west, using the `skupper.v2.resource` module again, and applying the AccessToken registered into the west host variables as `accesstoken.token`.

 Use the `ansible-playbook` command to run the playbook: